For the best experience on the Abcam website please upgrade to a modern browser such as Google Chrome

 If you continue without changing your cookie settings, we'll assume you’re happy with this.

-We’ve hosted a two-part webinar series in collaboration with Science on the theme of the changing landscape of diagnostic biomarkers in oncology.
+In collaboration with Science, we hosted a two-part webinar series on the theme of the changing landscape of diagnostic biomarkers in immuno-oncology.
 In the first part of this series, we heard from the following experts in the field:

-Understanding the mechanisms underlying different immune signatures is important for the development of innovative and integrated assays that accurately predict responses to treatments.
-Previously identified immunotherapy biomarkers include immune cell infiltrate, tumor mutational burden (TMB), and microsatellite instability, which can be used to predict the effectiveness of therapies in different patient groups.
-The panel discussed how immunotherapy research is uncovering promising new biomarkers to guide immunotherapy.
-Gut microbiota, blood analytes, stromal markers, and circulating DNA were highlighted as having potential for novel biomarker discovery.
-Large-scale patient studies, big-data analysis, and modern technology platforms are accelerating biomarker discovery and implementation in diagnostic tests.
+Understanding the mechanisms that underlie different immune signatures is important for the development of innovative and integrated assays for accurate patient stratification.
+Previously identified immunotherapy biomarkers include immune cell infiltrate, tumor mutational burden (TMB), and microsatellite instability; these can be used to predict the efficacy of therapies in different patient groups.

-Accelerating the adoption of multiple immunotherapy biomarkers is dependent on a better way to generate, integrate, and monitor patient biomarker data on a larger scale.
-The Cancer Immune Monitoring and Analysis Centers and Cancer Immunologic Data Commons (CIMAC-CIDC) is a new initiative with a mission to enhance clinical trials in cancer immune therapies by applying new technologies and extensive data analysis expertise to produce a network of functional immunotherapy biomarker data.
-A suite of technologies including multiplex IHC, mass cytometry, RNA sequencing, whole exome sequencing, and serum cytokine analysis will be used across four main centers.
+The Cancer Immune Monitoring and Analysis Centers and Cancer Immunologic Data Commons (CIMAC-CIDC) is an initiative that aims to improve clinical trials in immuno-oncology through the application of new technologies and data analytics.
+A suite of technologies including multiplex IHC, mass cytometry, RNA sequencing, whole-exome sequencing, and serum cytokine analysis is being used across four main centers.
 This network will serve as a resource to support immunotherapy research and early-phase clinical trials.

-Mass cytometry is a high-throughput protein analysis technique which involves labeling the targets within a sample with heavy metal–conjugated "carrier-free" antibodies, ie antibodies stored in PBS rather than buffers containing preservatives such as sodium azide.
-This technology currently enables the analysis of up to 50 markers simultaneously from a single cell.
+Mass cytometry is a high-throughput protein analysis technique that involves labeling specific proteins within a sample with heavy metal–conjugated "carrier-free" antibodies.
+This technology currently enables the simultaneous analysis of up to 50 markers from a single cell.

-Challenges facing the adoption of multiple biomarkers were discussed, including harmonization, integration, reimbursement, and commercial viability.
-A lack of full concordance between different tests for the same target was highlighted for PD-L1 where tests differ in their scoring criteria and interpretation.
-This variation will increase further when integrating multiple tests to different biomarkers together, as different labs, equipment and conditions can all contribute to variations in results.
-These variables need to be better standardized to achieve a robust and reproducible diagnostic test.
+Challenges facing the adoption of multiple biomarkers as a signature, rather than single biomarkers, include harmonization, integration, reimbursement, and commercial viability.
+A lack of full concordance between different tests for the same target has been shown for the well-known biomarker PD-L1, where tests differ in their scoring criteria and interpretation.
+This variation may increase further when integrating multiple tests to different biomarkers, as differences in sampling, labs, equipment and conditions will all exacerbate the variations.